harshp30/YOLOandSSDImageVideoClassifier/README.md

         What is Non-Max Suppression?

-        > Non Maximum Suppression is a computer vision method that selects a single entity out of many overlapping entities (for example bounding boxes in object detection)
+        > Non-Maximum Suppression is a computer vision method that selects a single entity out of many overlapping entities (for example bounding boxes in object detection)

         One of the most common problems in object detection is one object is detected multiple times.
 With Non-Max Suppression we can get rid of unnecessary bounding boxes.

-        - The algorithm first considers the boudning box with the highest probability value
+        - The algorithm first considers the bounding box with the highest probability value
-        - The algrithm considers all other bounding boxes and suppresses the ones that have a high IoU with the selected bounding box
+        - The algorithm considers all other bounding boxes and suppresses the ones that have a high IoU with the selected bounding box

         ![IoU](images/NonmaxSuppression.png)